como-usar-citas-en-markdown

 How to use quotes in Markdown

-Citations are a common mechanism to reference the sources of an article, give credit to authors, or strengthen the arguments presented.
+Quotes are a common mechanism for mentioning the sources of an article, giving credit to authors, or strengthening the arguments presented.

-Or because you feel like putting a joke in the middle 😅
+Or because you feel like putting a witty remark, just like that, as a joke in the middle 😅

-Blockquotes in Markdown are created using the greater than symbol (>).
+Textual quotes in Markdown are created using the greater-than symbol (>).

-This symbol is placed at the beginning of a line or paragraph that you want to quote.
-Quotes can be a single line or span multiple lines.
+This symbol is placed at the beginning of a line or paragraph you want to quote.
+Quotes can be single-line or span multiple lines.

 To quote a single paragraph or line, we place > before the text we want to quote.